Skip to main content

-EuroHPC - European High Performance Computing Partnership
+EuroHPC - European Partnership for High Performance Computing

-EuroHPC is an Institutionalized Horizon Europe Partnership, implemented as a "Joint Undertaking" under Art.
-187 of the Treaty of the Functioning of the European Union.
-Its members are 32 Participating States (including Portugal), the European Union (represented by the European Commission), and three private associations: European Technology Platform for High Performance Computing(ETP4HPC), "Big Data Value Association" (BDVA) and the "European Quantum Industry Consortium"(QuIC).
+EuroHPC is an institutionalized Horizon Europe Partnership, implemented as a Joint Undertaking under Article 187 of the Treaty on the Functioning of the European Union.
+Its members are 32 Participating States (including Portugal), the European Union (represented by the European Commission), and three private associations: European Technology Platform for High Performance Computing(ETP4HPC), "Big Data Value Association"(BDVA) and the "European Quantum Industry Consortium"(QuIC).

 Mission and objectives